1414C/jiffy/README.md

 The jwtkewys folder contains the public and private keys that are generated in order to support the use of ECDSA-384 in the creation and reading of the JWT token.

+## Extension-Points

+The Rgen application generates a working web-services application based on the provided model files.
+While the generated application should be runnable immediately following generation, there is often a need to perform validation and normalization on the incoming data.
+This is best coded in the model-layer within the generated validation methods, but sometimes this is not sufficient.

+There may be a need to inspect the request details immediately once the request has been passed to the controller.
+There may be a need to perform crucial validations in the controller layer prior to calling the model-layer (i.e. in advance of the validator).
+There may be a need to influence the value of an entity's fields prior to returning the read or created entity back to the caller.
+For reasons such as these, so-called 'extension-points' have been embedded in the model and controller layers of the code.

+Each extension-point offers the developer the ability to code their own method in a re-generation protected code-body in order to perform checks or data maniupulations.
+Consider that regeneration of an application will overwrite the current controller and model files if the same target destination is used.
+If an application developer were to extend the controller or model directly in the generated code, their additions would be lost if the application were to be regenerated.
+By introducing the extension-point concept and separating the related code from the generated code the application developers enhancements are protected from being over-written by an inadverent application regeneration.

+### Controller Extension-Points

+Controller extension-points exist for the Create, Update and Get CRUD operations.
+Each operation has a related extension-point interface, for which an empty implementation is created when the application is generated.
+If the generator sees that the extension-point implementation file for an entity has alredy been created, it will not over-write or create a new version.

+File ./myapp/controllers/ext/extc_interfaces.go contains the generated entity controller extension-point interface declarations.
+Each interface and interface method is documented in this file.

+File ./myapp/controllers/ext/<entity\_name>c_ext.go is generated for each entity with empty extension-point interface implementations.
+This file may be edited by the application developer to add custom application logic.

+#### Controller Extension-Point Interfaces

+* Interface ControllerCreateExt

+    BeforeFirst(w http.ResponseWriter, r *http.Request) error
+    BeforeFirst is an extension-point that can be implemented in order to examine and potentially reject a Create entity request.
+This extension-point is the first code executed in the controller's Create method.
+Authentication and Authorization checks should be performed upstream in the route middleware-layer and detailed checks of a request.Body should be carried out by the validator in the model-layer.

+    AfterBodyDecode(ent interface{}) error
+    AfterBodyDecode is an extension-point that can be implemented to perform preliminary checks and changes to the unmarshalled content of the request.Body.
+Detailed checks of the unmarshalled data from the request.Body should be carried out by the validator in the model-layer.
+This extension-point should only be used to carry out deal-breaker checks and perhaps to default data in the entity struct prior to calling the validator/normalization methods in the model-layer.

+    BeforeResponse(ent interface{}) error
+    BeforeResponse is an extension-point that can be implemented to perform checks following the return of the call to the model-layer.
+At this point, changes to the db will have been made, so failing the call should take this into consideration.

+* ControllerUpdateExt

+    BeforeFirst(w http.ResponseWriter, r *http.Request) error
+    BeforeFirst is an extension-point that can be implemented in order to examine and potentially reject an Update entity request.
+This extension-point is the first code executed in the controller's Update method.
+Authentication and Authorization checks should be performed upstream in the route middleware-layer and detailed checks of a request.Body should be carried out by the validator in the model-layer.

+    AfterBodyDecode(ent interface{}) error
+    AfterBodyDecode is an extension-point that can be implemented to perform preliminary checks and changes to the unmarshalled content of the request.Body.
+Detailed checks of the unmarshalled data from the request.Body should be carried out by the validator in the model-layer.
+This extension-point should only be used to carry out deal-breaker checks and perhaps to default data in the entity struct prior to calling the validator/normalization methods in the model-layer.

+    BeforeResponse(ent interface{}) error
+    BeforeResponse is an extension-point that can be implemented to perform checks following the return of the call to the model-layer.
+At this point, changes to the db will have been made, so failing the call should take this into consideration.

+* ControllerGetExt

+    BeforeFirst(w http.ResponseWriter, r *http.Request) error
+    BeforeFirst is an extension-point that can be implemented in order to examine and potentially reject a Get entity request.
+This extension-point is the first code executed in the controller's Create method.
+Authentication and Authorization checks should be performed upstream in the route middleware-layer.

+    BeforeModelCall(ent interface{}) error
+    BeforeModelCall is an extension-point that can be implemented in order to make changes to the content of the entity structure prior to calling the model-layer.
+By default the controller's Get method will populate the ID field of the entity structure using the :id value provided in the request URL.
+The use of this extension-point would be seemingly rare and any values added to the struct would be over-written in the model-layer when the call to the DBMS is made.
+The added values would however be available for use in the validation/normalization and DBMS access methods prior to the call to the ORM.

+    BeforeResponse(ent interface{}) error
+    BeforeResponse is an extension-point that can be implemented to perform checks / changes following the return of the call to the model-layer.
+At this point, the db has been read and the populated entity structure is about to be marshalled into JSON and passed back to the router/mux.

+### Model Extension Points

 ## Using the Generated Code

 1. Edit the generated .prd.config.json file to define your production configuration.